mayorD19/alx-higher_level_programming/0x05-python-exceptions/README.md

 4- A function that divides element by element 2 lists.
 5- A function that raises a type exception.
-6- A function that raises a name exception with a message
+6- A function that raises a name exception with a message 7- A function that prints an integer.
+8- A function that executes a function safely.
+9- A funtction that Write the Python function def magic_calculation(a, b) 10- A Function to create three C functions that print some basic info about Python lists, Python bytes an Python float objects.